J. Hale Sypher: Law and Politics

 After the war, Sypher moved to northern Louisiana where he bought a plantation.
 This was not to his liking so he moved to New Orleans and studied law.
 After a short period of time, he was admitted to the Bar of the state of Louisiana.

 He was first elected as a Republican to Congress in 1866 from Louisiana's 1st congressional district.
 He may have lost the 1868 election, but there were so many irregularities that Congress threw it out and a second election was held.
 Sypher won the second round.
-He was re-elected twice more, serving in Congress from July 18, 1868 until March 4, 1875.
+He was re-elected twice more, serving in Congress from July 18, 1868 until March 3, 1875.

-In 1874 Sypher at first seemed to win the election, being certified the winner and sworn in to congress.
+In 1872, Sypher at first seemed to win the election, being certified the winner and sworn in to Congress.
 But his opponent Effingham Lawrence, a Democrat, contested the election.
-After a lengthy investigation the House decided that the reported returns were wrong (due to two competing sets of returns) and on the final day of Congress Sypher was removed from office.
+After a lengthy investigation, the House decided that the reported returns were wrong (due to two competing sets of returns) and, on the final day of Congress, Sypher was removed from office.

-It was the first time a Democrat had been elected to Congress from Louisiana since before the Civil War.
+It was the first time that a Democrat had been elected to Congress from Louisiana since before the Civil War.
 During the campaign, the White League, a paramilitary group affiliated with the Democratic Party, had been active in intimidating blacks to suppress black voting in the state.
 This was the beginning of the end of the Reconstruction in Louisiana.
 At the next election, there was even more violence, black voting was suppressed, and the Democrats regained control of the state legislature.
 In 1877, federal troops were withdrawn from the state.

 Sypher left Louisiana, moving to Washington, DC, to practice law.
 He died in Baltimore in 1905.